Access control for items, libraries, collections¶

 Items, libraries and collections have access control lists that determine what operations a user can perform.
 The entries in the list either corresponds to a specific user or to an entire group.

 Vidispine will use the access controls on the item, library or collection to determine if a user has access to perform a specific operation or not.

 All entities will have a OWNER access control that identifies the user that created the entity, and that grants full access to it.
 Below is an example access control list document showing the access that has been applied to a specific collection:

-The first access entry is the OWNER access, which shows that the admin user has created a collection, and is thus the owner with full
+The first access entry is the OWNER access, which shows that the admin user has created the collection, and is thus the owner with full access.

 The second access entry shows that admin has granted